egberts/egberts.github.io-src/content/articles/vim-faster-reloading-of-syntax.md

 :wq
 ```

-Next time the vim is executed, F12 key is now active and ready to use.
+Next time the vim runs, F12 key becomes active and ready to use.

 VIEW, VIEW, VIEW
 ================
 In the VIEW window, it will be able to stay up .... forever.
 Never closing, never re-opening.

 Pressing the `F12` key will now be able to reload your `.vimrc` and
 ALL of your local (`~/.vim/syntax/*`) and system-wide
 (`/usr/share/vim/vim81/syntax/*`) syntax files..